tobytcc/redistricting-effect-on-2024-elections/README.md

 - Data quality for election data by congressional districts are surprisingly poor.
 I have tried my best to source accurate data.
 A more concerted effort through an effort of web scraping/data sourcing may yield more accurate results.

 - Other (more advanced) metrics have been created for to quantify partisan gerrymandering from legal ([Stanford Law Review](https://www.stanfordlawreview.org/print/article/three-tests-for-practical-evaluation-of-partisan-gerrymandering/)) and statistical ([Wang, 2016](https://web.math.princeton.edu/~sswang/wang16_ElectionLawJournal_gerrymandering-MD-WI_.pdf), [Princeton Gerrymandering Project](https://gerrymander.princeton.edu/)) standpoints.
 These metrics may be used to substitute/complement the efficiency gap metric in measuring how and to what extent gerrymandering plays a part in presidential elections.

+- There have been attempts (e.g. [BDistricting](https://bdistricting.com/2010/)) to create more equal redistricting maps that aim to reduce gerrymandering - we can take hypothetical districts and further improve our model (and create a larger sample size)